MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-mapvirtualkeyw.md

 ## -remarks

+To specify a handle to the keyboard layout to use for translating the specified code, use the [MapVirtualKeyEx](nf-winuser-mapvirtualkeyexw.md) function.

 An application can use **MapVirtualKey** to translate scan codes to the virtual-key code constants **VK_SHIFT**, **VK_CONTROL**, and **VK_MENU**, and vice versa.
 These translations do not distinguish between the left and right instances of the SHIFT, CTRL, or ALT keys.

 An application can get the scan code corresponding to the left or right instance of one of these keys by calling **MapVirtualKey** with *uCode* set to one of the following virtual-key code constants: